-Cover the area around the fretboard and sound hole with painters tape if refretting with the neck attached to the guitar.
+Cover the area around the fretboard and sound hole with thick plastic or cardboard if refretting with the neck attached to the guitar.

 Identify any high or low spots.
 You want to bring down the high spots first, like the 14th fret hump.